Obedience is the key to all doors… (C.S. Lewis)

 Obedience is patently impossible without being found in Jesus (the only one ever able to do it right).
 It is absurdly impossible.
 James writes, “For whoever keeps the whole law but fails in one point has become accountable for all of it” (James 2:10).
 One rolling stop, one lustful look, one sarcastic remark exposes disobedience and the entirety of the law comes cascading down upon you.

 In The Pilgrim’s Progress, John Bunyan represented the weight of disobedience as first an inward conviction that torments Christian as he reads the book (Bible).
-It is this inward burden which prompts him to flee his hometown and family in search of relief.
+It is this inward burden that prompts him to flee his hometown and family in search of relief.
 Eventually, the inward burden becomes an outward manifestation on his back.
 It is not until Christian runs to the cross that the burden on his back and in his soul is removed.

 The reason why the visible manifestation of Christ’s church seems to be coming apart at the seams today is due to its leaders falsely assuaging the guilt of the people telling them that God accepts them just as they are.
 But it is the shame and guilt of our disobedience that draws us to “His precious bleeding side.”
 Instead, driven by a desire to be accepted and appreciated our religious leaders are leading the multitudes to the edge of the abyss by teaching them that God is not disturbed by their rolling stops, longing extramarital looks, impertinent speech, or any other “minor” infraction of the law of holiness.